Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 These delicious oatmeal, dried fruit, and nut based cookies are easy make for a grab and go breakfast.
 This is a guide about healthy breakfast cookies.

 Protein and fiber are essential parts of any healthy breakfast.
 Bake these breakfast cookies beforehand so you have them ready to eat when you need to eat something fast and easy but don't want something unhealthy.
-This is a guide about protein and fiber packed breakfast cookies.

 These delicious cookies are like having a bowl of raisin oatmeal on the go.
 This is a guide about oatmeal and raisin breakfast cookies.